andytudhope/dyeing-the-blue-book/content/voice.md

 however black and blind my day,
 to yield my soul, and free of strife
 to rest - living darkly with no ray." — St John of the Cross

 ---

+"I have found complete abstention from the world (_zuhd_) in two phrases of the Qur'an: "...in order that you not be saddened over what has passed you by nor rejoice over what He has given you. \[57:23\]" — Iman \`Ali

+---

+"It is not perfected except by one who possesses the utmost sagacity and passion, who is not distracted and does not allow his attention to stray.
+He knows, therefore he is humble and steadfast while standing in resignation, longing, patience and anticipation; he envisages his goal and his heart is completely humbled before Allah." — Hadith Qudsi

+---